ONSdigital/sml-catalogue/content/about/notesOnTesting.md

    * Date adjustment - test if output contents is as expected, both new columns and data content.
    * Date adjustment - test any other error based outputs.
    * Tests estimation - test type validation on the input dataframe(s).
-   * Tests estimation - test validation fail if mismatched death cols .
+   * Tests estimation - test validation fail if mismatched death cols.
-   * Tests estimation - test validation fail if mismatched calibration cols .
+   * Tests estimation - test validation fail if mismatched calibration cols.
-   * Tests estimation - test if params not strings .
+   * Tests estimation - test if params not strings.
-   * Tests estimation - test if params null .
+   * Tests estimation - test if params null.
-   * Tests estimation - test validation fail if nulls in data .
+   * Tests estimation - test validation fail if nulls in data.
-   * Tests estimation - test if cols missing from input dataframe(s) .
+   * Tests estimation - test if cols missing from input dataframe(s).
-   * Tests estimation - test if references are duplicated in the input dataframe .
+   * Tests estimation - test if references are duplicated in the input dataframe.
-   * Tests estimation - test validation fail if mixed h values in a strata .
+   * Tests estimation - test validation fail if mixed h values in a strata.
    * Tests estimation - test output is correct type.
    * Tests estimation - test no extra columns are copied to the output.
    * Tests estimation - test expected columns are in the output.